dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 // disregard duplicated results found in a specified time period (in milliseconds) scanSettings.duplicateForgetTime = 5000;
-// set a scan interval in milliseconds so the library may release the CPU from time to time scanSettings.intervalTime = 100;
+// set a scan interval in milliseconds so the library may release the CPU from time to time
+// setting the `intervalTime` larger is also a simple way to save power. scanSettings.intervalTime = 100;
 await scanner.updateScanSettings(scanSettings);
 ```